rsdoiel/antennaApp/antenna.1.md

 generate [COLLECTION_NAME]
 : This process the collections rendering HTML pages and RSS 2.0 feeds for each collection.
 If the collection name is provided then only that HTML page will be generated.

+sitemap
+: This will generate a set of sitemap files for pages and posts found through the antenna.yaml file. (e.g. sitemap_index.xml, sitemap_1.xml, sitemap_2.xml, ...)

 preview
 : Let's your preview the rendered your Antenna instance as a localhost website using